kjijakli/PyPackages_Updater/README.md

 Steps for using the program:
 1. Download the file py_pack_updater.ssh
-2. Open a terminal window and point to the directory the program is in
+2. Open a shell (terminal) window and point to the directory the program is in
 3. Type "./py_pack_updater.ssh" the in the terminal window